Sam-Hedges/Sam-Hedges.github.io/docs/_projects/(6) Tri-Planer-Shader.md

 tags: [Unity, Mobile, HLSL]
 tools: [Unity, Mobile, HLSL]
 image: ../assets/TriPlanerShader/TriPlaner.png
-description: A commissioned shader made for a French Indie Developer
+description: I was commissioned to create this shader by an Indie Studio
 ---